meredithcook/meredithcook.github.io/_posts/2025-04-26-april-favorites-2025.md

 title: April Favorites
 date: 2025-04-26
 description: A look back on this month's favorite reads, media, and other moments.
-image: '/images/march.jpg' # Add image post (optional)
+image: '/images/april2025.jpg' # Add image post (optional)
 tags: [favorites]
 GA: G-DHPTC39GDF
-published: false
 ---
 It has been a sad week in our community and household as one of our favorite professors passed away after a battle with cancer.
 We loved and deeply respected Dr. Harper, and he was a great encouragement to both of us.
 We are sad that he is gone, but we are grateful that he is fully healed and in the presence of Jesus.
 So, while this is a more sad intro to this monthly post, I wanted to honor his memory.